Kongchen Lyang

 Is it safe to travel these locations?

 YES.
-We have personally vetted these locations for safety :)
+I have personally vetted these locations for safety and sensitised our local team on women safety.

 Disclaimer

 This journey is for you if you’re fascinated by culture and thirsty for adventure.
 You’re flexible and don't mind the challenge of the unexpected.
 You aren’t intimidated by bumpy roads or Indian toilets or no electricity.
 Landscapes thrill you and cultures intrigue you.
 Meeting locals, blending in and getting a feel for a place is more important than getting a perfect Instagram shot and ticking a million bucket list items.
-You do not expect a spoon-fed itinerary or hand-holding from us.
+You appreciate the freedom to explore without relying on a rigid itinerary or constant hand-holding from us.

-This journey is NOT the best choice for you if you need the luxury and comforts of home while traveling, or want to travel as fast as possible, or if you are fussy or needy.
+This journey may NOT be the best choice for you if you prioritise the luxury and comforts of home while traveling, or want to travel as fast as possible, or have specific high maintenance needs.
 Wifi, mobile data, hot water, and electricity aren't always available.
 You may have to use Indian toilets every once in a while, including where we stay.
 Local foods comprise the majority of our diets unless you have restrictions.
 Accommodations in remote areas can be basic or rustic at best.
 You will be exploring at a relaxed pace and not rushing through places.